inspirer/textmapper/documentation.md

 	# accepts "block ID code" and "block ID semicolon"
 	element : block ID (code | semicolon) ;

-Unordered sequences accept their elements in any order but each element must appear exactly once (unless it is optional).
-Such sequences are formed by joining the elements with an ampersand ('&') operator.
-Parentheses can be used to override precedence or to improve readability.

-	# accepts all permutations of A, B and C as well as an empty string
-	ABC : (A & B & C)? ;

-	# accepts: int i, const int i, int volatile i, etc.
-	Var : Type & Modifiers?
-ID ;
-	Modifiers : const | volatile ;

 Lists can be introduced on the right-hand side of a rule without the need for a separate nonterminal.
 An element which may appear multiple times should be followed by a quantifier.
 This can be either a plus (one or more elements are accepted) or a star (in this case, an empty string is accepted as well).
 There is a special syntax for lists with a separator.
 The sequence of separator tokens follows the list element, prefixed with the ```separator``` keyword.
 A quantifier should then be applied to the whole block enclosed in parentheses.